weblancaster/frontinbh-docker-talk/README.md

 ### Steps

 1. `npm i`
+2. `npm run build`
-2. `docker-compose -f docker-compose.yml up -d`
+3. `docker-compose -f docker-compose.yml up -d`
-3. that's it!
+4. that's it! there is no step 4.